-12-2 Anterior Ischaemic Optic Neuropathy
+16.2 Anterior Ischaemic Optic Neuropathy

 This presents as a sudden loss of vision affecting one eye, most commonly in middle-aged patients, often with a history of hypertension.

-It is also referred to as non-arteritic is chaemic optic neuropathy (NAION).
+It is also referred to as Non-arteritic anterior ischemic optic neuropathy (NAAION).
 It is thought to be caused by small vessel disease of the anterior optic nerve.

-- · Painless loss of vision initially affecting just part of the visual field and often noted on awakening. - · Progressive vision loss over days.
+- Painless loss of vision initially affecting just part of the visual field and often noted on awakening. - Progressive vision loss over days.

-- · Decreased visual acuity not improving with pin-hole. - Arelativeafferentpupillarydefect (RAPD). - Loss of visual field often in an altitudinal pattern (horizontal midline). - · Optic disc oedema which may be sectorial.
+- Decreased visual acuity not improving with pin-hole. - A relative afferent pupillary defect (RAPD). - Loss of visual field often in an altitudinal pattern (horizontal midline). - Optic disc oedema which may be sectorial. - The optic disc in the fellow eye often will be small and crowded.